-- 1. The organization, at a minimum, has a basic Infection Control Plan which is reviewed bi-annually for effectiveness and revision, if needed.
+- 1. The organization, at a minimum, has a basic Infection Control Plan which is reviewed annually for effectiveness and revision, if needed.
 The Plan addresses: - a.
-Standard Precautions; - b.
+Standard Precautions: - b.
 Hand Washing Guidelines; - c.
 Proper storage of Personal Hygiene items; and - d.
 Specific common illnesses/infectious diseases likely to be emergent in the particular service setting. - 2.
 The organization has policies, procedures and practices for controlling and preventing infections in the service setting.
 There is evidence of: - a.
 Guidelines for environmental cleaning and sanitizing; - b.
 Guidelines for safe food handling and storage; - c.
-Guidelines for laundry; and - d.
+Guidelines for the proper disposal of biohazardous materials and sharps; - d.
+Guidelines for laundry that include the collection, sorting, transporting, washing and storage in a manner that prevents the spread of infections and contamination of the environment; and - e.
 Guidelines for food preparation. - 3.
 Procedures for the prevention of infestation by insects, bed bugs, rodents or pests shall be maintained and conducted continually to protect the health of individuals served. - 4.
 No vicious/dangerous animals shall be kept.
 Any pets living in the service setting must be healthy and not pose a health risk to the individual supported.
 All pets must meet the local, state, and federal requirements to include the following: - a.
-All animals that require rabies vaccinations annually must have current documentation of the rabies inoculation; - b.
+All animals that require rabies vaccinations annually must have current documentation of the rabies inoculation: - b.
 Exotic animals must be obtained from federally approved sources; and - c.
 Parrots and Psittacine family birds must be USDA inspected and banded.